-At Monteverde Friends School, we believe that seeking truth and pursuing a fuller understanding of the world in which we live is a lifelong process.
+At Monteverde Friends School, we believe that seeking truth and pursuing a fuller understanding of the world in which we live in is a lifelong process.
 We endeavor to give students the practical and academic foundation they will need to continue to learn and grow.

 We cultivate open minds, critical thinking, and curiosity, seeking to make inquiry and involvement a way of life.